mbimoad/mbimoad/README.md

 Welcome To My Profile !

 - 🔭 I’m currently working as Freelancer
-- 🌱 I’m currently learning Python and Mvc
+- 🌱 I’m currently learning All About Javascript Framework Like MERN, MEVN, MEAN
 - 📫 How to reach me: bimoadjie19@gmail.com

 ### Here is my stats